jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 \end{equation}
 $$

-ans its Probability Mass Function (PMF) is defined as follows.
+And its probability mass function (PMF) is defined as:

 $$
 \begin{equation}